tsqllint/tsqllint/README.md

 # TSQLLint

-TSQLLint is a tool for describing, identifying, and reporting on undesirable patterns in TSQL scripts
+TSQLLint is a tool for describing, identifying, and reporting on undesirable patterns in TSQL scripts.

 ## Installation